ElvishJerricco/elvishjerricco.github.io/_posts/2016-10-12-kleisli-functors.md

 categories:
 ---

+**Abstract:** I define a typeclass for functors from Kleisli categories to Hask.
+This class turns out having more interesting properties than I expected, encompassing various Haskell patterns such as concurrency, and monad transformers.

 Monads are often described in terms of `do` notation.
 Every bind `(=<<)` equates to one statement in the `do` block.
 This is sufficient for explaining the usage of monads to newcomers.